albar965/littlenavmap-manual/en/MENUS.md

 #### Userpoints

-Allows to selectively hide or show user defined waypoints by type.
+Allows to hide or show user-defined waypoints by type.

 The menu item `Unknown Types` shows or hides all types which do not belong to a known type.

 The type `Unknown` ![Unknown](../images/icons/userpoint_Unknown.png "Airspace Altitude Limitations") shows or hides all userpoints which are exactly of type `Unknown`.

-See [User defined Waypoints](USERPOINT.md) for more information on user defined waypoints.
+See [User-defined Waypoints](USERPOINT.md) for more information on user-defined waypoints.

 #### ![Show Flight Plan](../images/icons/route.png "Show Flight Plan") Show Flight Plan {#show-flight-plan}

-Shows or hides the flight plan.
-The flight plan is shown independent of the zoom distance.
+Show or hide the flight plan.
+The flight plan is shown independently of the zoom distance.

 #### ![Show Missed Approaches](../images/icons/missed.png "Show Missed Approaches") Show Missed Approaches {#show-missed-approaches}

-Shows of hides the missed approaches of the current flight plan.
+Show or hide the missed approaches of the current flight plan.
 This does not affect the preview in the search tab `Procedures`.

 **Note that this function changes the active flight plan leg sequencing:** Sequencing the active leg will stop if the destination is reached and missed approaches are not displayed.
-Otherwise sequencing will continue with the missed approach and the simulator aircraft progress will show the remaining distance to the end of the missed instead.
+Otherwise sequencing will continue with the missed approach and the simulator aircraft progress will show the remaining distance to the end of the missed approach instead.

 #### ![Show Aircraft](../images/icons/aircraft.png "Show Aircraft") Show Aircraft {#show-aircraft}

 Shows the user aircraft and keeps it centered on the map if connected to the simulator.
-The user aircraft is always shown independent of the zoom distance.
+The user aircraft is always shown independently of the zoom distance.

-The icon color and shape indicates the aircraft type and if the aircraft is on ground \(gray border\).
+The icon color and shape indicates the aircraft type and whether the aircraft is on ground \(gray border\).

 ![User Aircraft](../images/icons/aircraft_small_user.png "User Aircraft") User aircraft in flight.